polart/katemas.me/src/content/pages/about.md

 ---
 title: My journey
 seo:
-  title: My journey
+  title: ICF Coach in Paris | Leadership in Tech | Helping You Unlock Your Potential
-  description: Learn more about the person behind the website and embark on a journey of inspiration and shared experiences.
+  description: Discover the journey of an ICF coach with a leadership background in tech.
+Kate Mas is passionate about helping individuals unlock their full potential, create meaningful careers, and lead fulfilling lives.
+Learn more about her commitment to personal growth and transformation.
   image:
     src: '/about.jpeg'
     alt: A person sitting at a desk in front of a computer